A way to slow down and practice listening to yourself

 Of course, those without information can also lack insight.

-For the sake of insight, I am going to teach you a practice of personal testimony.
+I am going to teach you a practice of personal testimony.

 Sixty minutes a day.
 Two tasks: